CodepediaOrg/codepediaorg.github.io/_posts/2016-10-03-first-rest-operation-with-express.md

 added 10 packages from 13 contributors in 2.064s
 ```

-Now I changed to the parent directory where I want to place my backend project and execute the following command
+Now I change to the parent directory, where I want to place my backend project and execute the following command

 ```shell
 $ express bookmarks.dev/backend --git